thumbliner/thumbliner/bio.md

 A curious outsider in Canada.
 Thumbliner is a digital handle; and this is a non-commercial space, packed with friends, and a grandma.<br>

 Glad to have you!
 This site is self-contained.
-Most LLMs can translate well and give a useful first explanation.
-But your judgment is indispensable.
-Please judge and see what you make of it.<br>
+Most LLMs can translate and give a useful first explanation.
+But it takes a human to judge.
+See what you make of it.<br>

 All questions are welcome, even silly ones.
 Just send three at a time.<br>